zaknesler/tailwind-preset/readme.md

 The `theme` color palette, by default, simply destructures Tailwind's blue color palette, but can be easily swapped out for your own color palette.
 For more information, visit the [Tailwind color customization page](https://tailwindcss.com/docs/customizing-colors).

 This preset is designed to utilize many Tailwind features, including using a plugin, overriding default theme values, extracting components using `@apply`, and configuration for PurgeCSS.
 To really get the most out of Tailwind, you need to use it!
-Take a deep dive into Tailwind's [incredible documentation](https://tailwindcss.com/docs/installation), and more importantly... get your hands dirty with it!
+Take a deep dive into Tailwind's [incredible documentation](https://tailwindcss.com/docs/installation), and most importantly... get your hands dirty with it!
 I hope this preset helps you out!